 The Lower Lafourche Valley , to Paincourtville, Napolenville, Houma, Raceland area.

-The route to Pierre Part;
+The Route to Pierre Part;

 By 1815 a small settlement of families, existed on the west banks of Lake Verret, where Bayou Pierre Part flows into the Lake Verret.
 These first settlements were placed on the *brules, surrounded by swamp.
 Brules’ were high natural ridge cleared and burned… ‘brules” French ‘for burnt’.

-Between 1780 and 1803 the Attakapas Canal (pronounced tuck-a-paw) was completed, ie., a man made canal made by extending a natural bayou was connected Lake Verret with Bayou Lafourche.
+Between 1780 and 1803 the Attakapas Canal (pronounced tuck-a-paw) was completed, ie., a man made canal made by extending a natural bayou that was connected to Lake Verret with Bayou Lafourche.
 This route also provided a shorter route to the lower Atchafalaya Basin ( Morgan City and the area of Bayou Teche to the west than Bayou Plaquemine.